Ian Happ Player Props: Cubs vs. Brewers

 - The Brewers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.10).
+- The Brewers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

+- Houser (3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched) makes the start for the Brewers, his ninth of the season.

-- His most recent appearance came on Wednesday against the New York Mets, when the left-hander threw four innings, surrendering two earned runs while giving up three hits.
+- In his last appearance on Thursday against the New York Mets, the right-hander threw six innings, allowing two earned runs while surrendering seven hits.

-- In 11 games this season, the 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .219 to opposing batters.
+- The 30-year-old has put up an ERA of 3.88, with 5.8 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.